prohs/Mythtician/README.md

 # uploadbakonbox.github.io
 #
-# All Credit Goes to uploadbakonbox.
+# All Credit Goes to uploadbakonbox!!!
 #
 # Used @ Mythtician.com